linuxfingers/portfolio/writemonkey/Portfolio Rewrite.md

 My audience is someone who is both interested in phishing emails and security awareness training.
 They could be a researcher, a professional, or a hobbyist...but what it boils down to is "hacker."
 My audience is hackers interested in a non-corporate take on security.

-If you're here, I'm guessing you're some sort of researcher or hacker.
+If you're here, I'm guessing you're some sort of researcher or hacker interested in understanding both the offensive and defensive side of cyber attacks.

 If not, that's cool too.

+This website is a space to share ideas, and to bring something valuable to both the rhetoric and cyber sceurity discourse communities.